The Future Is Wild: Episodes

+The episode is set in the northern forest of the new supercontinent, 200 million years into the future.
+The episode focuses on five species: (1) Lichen Trees, a bush-like species evolved from simple lichens; (2) Forest Flish, a smaller species of flish with hooks for feet so it can hang upside down on tree branches to rest; (3) Megasquid, a five-metre-tall (16 ft) squid with rhinoceros-like skin; (4) Squibbon, an arboreal species of squid that swing through trees and have stereoscopic vision; (5) Slithersucker, an arboreal species of predatory and giant slime mold.
+This episode explores the strange forms of life in one of the few places on Earth where there is still consistent rain and plants can grow.
+It ends by suggesting that the Squibbons may eventually develop sapience and create a new civilization like how apes have evolved into humans.

 Distribution

-The Future Is Wild aired on BBC in the United Kingdom, on the Discovery Channel and Animal Planet in the United States, on ZDF in Germany, on ORF in Austria and on Mediaset in Italy.
+The Future Is Wild aired on Animal Planet in the United Kingdom, on the Discovery Channel and Animal Planet in the United States, on ZDF in Germany, on ORF in Austria and on Mediaset in Italy.
 The series was wildly successful, winning several accolades and achieving high ratings on channels worldwide.
 The premiere of The Future Is Wild on Animal Planet in the United States doubled the channel's previous highest viewership (being viewed by about 1.8 million households) and The Future Is Wild to this day remains the number one most viewed series in Animal Planet's history.
 ZDF Enterprises sold the television rights of the series to 18 markets: Belgium, Canada, Croatia, the Czech Republic, Ecuador, France, Germany, Hong Kong, Hungary, Japan, Korea, Mexico, the Middle East, Poland, Romania, Russia, Slovenia and Venezuela.
 The series continues to be licensed internationally.
 As of 2021, The Future Is Wild has been broadcast in over 60 countries.